What Is a Registered Agent? Role, Requirements & How to Choose One

 What Is a Registered Agent?

-A registered agent (also known as a resident agent or statutory agent in some states) is an individual or company designated to receive legal documents and official government correspondence on behalf of a business entity.
+This role (also known as a resident agent or statutory agent in some states) is an individual or company designated to receive legal documents and official government correspondence on behalf of a business entity.
 This includes lawsuits, subpoenas, tax notices, and annual report reminders.

-Why Do You Need a Registered Agent?
+Why Do You Need One?

-The responsibilities of a registered agent typically include:
+Their responsibilities typically include:

 • Receiving and forwarding legal documents like lawsuits, court summons, and legal notices.